-Activity FY 2021 Enacted FY 2022 Request
+Activity FY 2022 Annualized C.R.
+FY 2023 Request

-Water and Energy Management and Development \$9,000 \$9,000
+Water and Energy Management and Development \$9,000 \$6,000

 Land Management and Development \$10,000 \$10,000

-Facility Operations \$81,000 \$115,000
+Facility Operations \$81,000 \$90,000

 Facility Maintenance and Rehabilitation \$49,000 \$44,000

-Request \$149,000 \$178,000
+Request \$149,000 \$150,000

 Non-Federal \$0 \$0

-Prior Year Funds \$24,781 \$0
+Prior Year Funds \$44,509 \$0

-Total Program \$173,781 \$178,000
+Total Program \$193,509 \$150,000

-Prior Year Funds/Non-Federal (\$24,781) \$0
+Prior Year Funds/Non-Federal (\$44,509) \$0

-Total Reclamation Allotment \$149,000 \$178,000
+Total Reclamation Allotment \$149,000 \$150,000

-Water and Energy Management and Development - The funding request continues water rights activities to include protecting project water rights from others actions that may adversely impact project operations.
+Water and Energy Management and Development - The funding request continues water rights activities to include protecting project water rights from other's actions that may adversely impact project operations.
 It continues oversight and administration of contract repayment.
 It continues the work with project partners, state agencies, and water user organizations to identify water management challenges and develop solutions to improve project water operations in Eastern Utah.
 It continues general planning, program development, and water modeling activities.

-Land Management and Development - The funding request continues land resources management reporting, compliance, execution of outgrant agreements, processing, oversight of the unauthorized use of project lands, and trespass resolution.
+Land Management and Development - The funding request continues land resources management reporting, compliance, execution of out grant agreements, processing, oversight of the unauthorized use of project lands, and trespass resolution.
 It continues tasks associated with the administration of project lands and compliance with the National Environmental Policy Act. \$10,000

 Facility Operations - The funding request continues assistance to local governments and emergency management personnel to develop local emergency operating plans.
 It continues revisions to project facilities Emergency Action Plans and Standard Operating Procedures.
 It continues assistance to local governments and water organizations in runoff, flood, water forecasting, and monitoring.
 It continues water supply forecasting, monitoring, and hydrologic database maintenance.
 Begins the installation of automation equipment to monitor and control water at diversions, dams, and other water structures.
+Additionally, this will provide and maintain the cybersecurity of water automation installation sites.